Data Visualization and Digital Signage: Just Like Cookies and Cream

 They combined data from a range of sources to extract key production information and generate reports which were visualized into graphs and charts.
 Among other things, these graphical presentations showed the time taken to produce a single product and the number and type of errors in each process.

 Kusatsu Factory reported that the single largest benefit of data visualization was in raising awareness among workers on the factory floor.
 By reporting on the entire production process, the workers see the production line as a whole rather than concentrating on their own departments or tasks.
 Both workers and managers also get to see the benefits/effects of improvements or changes to the production process.
-This became a source of motivation for OMRON’s Kusatsu Factory, providing the inspiration for further suggestions and creating a cycle of positive change.
+This became a source of motivation for OMRON’s Kusatsu Factory.
+It provided the inspiration for further suggestions and created a cycle of positive change.

 Corporate Offices and Board Rooms

 Gallup reported that consistent communication in the workplace is connected to higher levels of engagement.
 Companies who communicate with their employees about goals, mission and vision, industry updates, company coverage in the news, performance etc. outperform those who do not by a whooping 202%.

 Data visualization makes the ROI of communications even better.
 It kills three, yes three, birds with one stone.